janiluuk/traktor4-unia-mod/README.md

   1. Hold **Shift** and press **Back** while you are on a deck or FX view (not in the Browser).
   2. Turn the Browse Encoder to move, press it to enter/confirm, and press **Back** again to exit a section.
   3. Repeat **Shift + Back** to close the menu and return to the deck view.

+- **Start or stop the Mix Recorder from the controller**
+  1. Open the Settings menu and navigate to **Other Settings → Recording → Mix Recorder**.
+  2. Press the Browse Encoder on **Start Recording** (or **Stop Recording**).
+The second line shows the elapsed time for the current take so you can monitor length without looking at the laptop.
+  3. Exit with **Back**; recording continues until you stop it from this entry or in Traktor’s UI.

 - **Set an Active Cue from the controller**
   1. Play or pause the track where you want the cue.